tommasogalli/JSPHPer/README.md

 # JSPHPer /ˈjæspər/.
-JSPHPer is a quite poor but very easy to use client for OpenAI ChatGPT with Embedding API enabled on text files.
+JSPHPer is a quite poor but very easy to use and understand client for OpenAI ChatGPT with Embedding API enabled on text files.

+This means that every time a user perfom a query JSPHPer will first look into the files for some match than return what found to OpenAI Chat component as context.

+JSPHPer also remember conversation.
+The way is setup give 15% weight to previous conversation 15% weight to context files and the rest from the model.

-It only uses JS &amp; PHP.
+It only uses JS &amp; PHP plsu some text files so is quite easy to try almost everywhere even with no DB.

-You have 6 files and 1 folder for context.
+You have 6 files and 1 folder where to put context files.

 - index.html with the main page
 - style.css